Everything you need to know about business insurance throughout the global coronavirus pandemic.

 Anything else that is not detailed in it is not included in your business interruption insurance coverage.

-Be sure to take a close look at your policy exclusions, deductibles and coverage limits.
 The loss to your business must be due to a cause that is covered by the insurance policy.
 It cannot be mentioned as an exclusion to the policy.

 In other words, if your insurance policy doesn't cover wind damage but unfortunately your property got whisked by a cyclone or tornado, your business insurance coverage is not going to be so useful.